Cross-Border Interviewing and Story Development in Spain

 **GEO programs are under continuous review during this period of global uncertainty and limited travel.
 All program details outlined on this page, including program cost, are subject to change if global or location-specific conditions require modifications to program structure.

 The program is based in Oviedo, Spain.
 Students on the program will travel as a group to Segovia, Spain and use the city as a comparative study to Oviedo in the context of the two program courses.
 If you wish to also study Spanish, you may enroll for the second summer session of Spanish Language in Oviedo and extend your stay in Spain for four extra weeks.

 Oviedo is just 23 miles from Spain’s northern “green coast” and is an important stopover point on the Camino de Santiago.
 The city has an urban design which promotes equity and inclusion in historic sites, public squares, car-free livable streets and a culture public gathering places, sidewalk cafes, markets and bars.
 The hospitality and warmth of the Asturian people coupled with the absence of mass tourism makes Oviedo a perfect setting for this program.
-Program activities will included visits in and around Oviedo and an excursion to Porto, Portugal.
+Program activities will included visits in and around Oviedo and an excursion to Segovia, Spain.

 This program will award two scholarships of $1200 each.

 To be considered for a scholarship, applicants must complete the program application, which includes a scholarship essay, by the program's application deadline.
 Scholarship recipients will then be selected based on financial need, academic merit, and overall quality of their application.